jgruber/khaudio/README.md

 [http://khaudio.local](http://khaudio.local)

 If neither of these work with your Internet provider or web client, you will need to get the address allocated by your network by consulting your DHCP service connected clients/leases list.
 Look for `khaudio`.
 You can determine the IP address allocated from that list.
 Once you have the IP address, open a web brower to that address.
-As an example if your DHCP service shows the `khaudio` device was allocated the address `192.168.1.45`, you would open a browser to the following address:
+As an example, if your DHCP service shows the `khaudio` device was allocated the address `192.168.1.45`, you would open a browser to the following address:

 `http://192.168.1.45`